e-picas/dotfiles/README.md

     |
     | .dotfile      -> as a symlink to path/to/clone/home/.dotfile
     | .dotfile      -> as a hard copy of path/to/clone/home/.dotfile.model
     |
+    | .bashrc.d/dotfile.sh      -> as a symlink to path/to/clone/home/.bashrc.d/dotfile.sh
+    | .bashrc.d/dotfile.sh      -> as a hard copy of path/to/clone/home/.bashrc.d/dotfile.sh.model
+    |
     | bin/cmd       -> as a symlink to path/to/clone/bin/cmd
     |